antiDigest/Grokking-Modern-System-Design-Interview/Blob Store/Requirements of a Blob Store's Design/README.md

 Total bandwidth = (No. of active users per day x No. of requests per day per user x Total data size)/ seconds in a day

 ```
 Bandwidth Required for Downloading Videos on YouTube
-No. of active users per day      	No. of requests per user	       Data size (MB)      	Bandwidth required (Gb/s)
+No. of active users per day: 5000000
-         5000000                                    50                        20                    462.96
+No. of requests per user: 50
+Data size (MB): 20
+Bandwidth required (Gb/s): 462.96
 ```

 ![Summarizing the bandwidth requirements of a blob store system for YouTube videos only](./bandwidth.jpg)

 ## Building blocks we will use